-Learn what Dr. Gutowski does that is Different from most Tummy Tucks
+Learn what our surgeons do that is Different from most Tummy Tucks

-Muscle Tightening (Rectus Diastasis Repair) with Mesh Support if Needed Link to text below
+- Muscle Tightening (Rectus Diastasis Repair) with Mesh Support if Needed

 Why The No-Drain Tummy Tuck?

 Traditionally, plastic tubes called drains, are placed under the skin during a tummy tuck to drain fluid and prevent a seroma (fluid collection under the skin).
 However, these drains may stay in place for 1 to 2 weeks, causing discomfort, pain, scars, and infection.
 While the drains are in, most patients have less mobility and difficulty walking due to the pain associated with drains.